ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 As with the basic issuance protocol {{ISSUANCE}}, the token_key_id is truncated to a single octet to mitigate the risk of unique keys per client.

+Clients SHOULD prevent targeting attacks by checking the consistency of the encapsulation key across time and across other clients.
+Consistency for privacy pass keys is described in
+{{?CONSISTENCY=I-D.ietf-privacypass-key-consistency}}.
+{{?CONSISTENCY-MIRROR=I-D.group-privacypass-consistency-mirror}} describes a specific approach in which Clients can check the consistency of a key using a mirror server.
+Since encapsulation keys are available in the Issuer well-known configuration ({{setup}}), the Client can fetch the configuration via a mirror to perform a consistency check.

+Clients can also detect inconsistency if the encapsulation key changes across multiple challenges (indicating that an Origin might be trying to target Clients, but did not recognize the Client across two requests).
+If such changes are detected multiple times within a short period of time, Clients MUST NOT fetch more tokens using the key.

+The Attester can also help ensure consistency with an in-band check, which conforms to the approach in {{?CONSISTENCY-INBAND=I-D.pw-privacypass-in-band-consistency}}.
-To mitigate the risk of a targeted Issuer Encapsulation Key, the Attester can observe and validate the issuer_encap_key_id presented by the Client to the Issuer.
+The Attester can observe and validate the issuer_encap_key_id presented by the Client to the Issuer.
 As described in {{request-one}}, Attesters MUST validate that the issuer_encap_key_id in the Client's TokenRequest matches a known Issuer Encapsulation Key public key for the Issuer.
 The Attester needs to support key rotation, but ought to disallow very rapid key changes, which could indicate that an Origin is colluding with an Issuer to try to rotate the key for each new Client in order to link the client activity.

+## Client Identification with Unique Per-Origin Token Keys

+Client activity could also be linked if an Origin and Issuer collude to use a unique key for the Token Keys, which are per-origin.

+Since Attesters do not see per-origin identities that can be correlated across Clients, Attesters cannot perform in-band consistency checks.

+Clients SHOULD prevent targeting attacks by checking the consistency of token keys key across time and across other clients.
+Consistency for privacy pass keys is described in
+{{?CONSISTENCY=I-D.ietf-privacypass-key-consistency}}.
+{{?CONSISTENCY-MIRROR=I-D.group-privacypass-consistency-mirror}} describes a specific approach in which Clients can check the consistency of a key using a mirror server.
+Since per-origin token keys are available in the Issuer well-known configuration ({{setup}}), the Client can fetch the configuration via a mirror to perform a consistency check.

+Clients can detect inconsistency if the token key for an Origin-Issuer pair changes across multiple challenges (indicating that an Origin might be trying to target Clients, but did not recognize the Client across two requests).
+If such changes are detected multiple times within a short period of time, Clients MUST NOT fetch more tokens using the key.

 ## Origin Identification